-Jesus and the Father are clearly separate and distinct persons.
-Genesis starts to shed light on the Godhead.
-It says, “And God said, Let us make man in our image, after our likeness” (Genesis 1:26).
-The Hebrew word here for God is Elohim.
-This word is a plural noun that is used more than 2,700 times in the Old Testament.
+In the Old Testament, it starts, “And God said, Let us make man in our image, after our likeness” (Genesis 1:26).
+The Hebrew word there for God is Elohim.
+It is a Plural noun that is used more than 2,700 times in the Old Testament.
 Also, the three persons of the Godhead appear in the New Testament (Matthew 3:16,17; 2 Corinthians 13:14; Hebrews 9:14; Revelation 1:4–6).

 In His service,